scalameta/scalameta/docs/hosts.md

   2. Write semantic attributes, i.e. emit denotations, typings and expansions based on your native metaprogramming artifacts.
 Again it is worth noting that scala.meta's data structures are platform-independent, which means that you can't sneak your native, platform-dependent data structures in there.

   3. Generate semantic attributes, i.e. typecheck trees that are possibly partially attributed.
-Your implementation must be able to produce correct results regardless of the state that input trees are in, taking into account: I) pre-existing semantic information (i.e. denotations for names, typings for terms and parameters, and expansions for terms), II) pre-existing environment information (i.e. environments for names and apply-like nodes), III) your own scope (e.g. classpath of the underlying context, etc).
+Your implementation must be able to produce correct results regardless of the state that input trees are in, taking into account: I) pre-existing semantic information (i.e. denotations for names, typings for terms and parameters, and expansions for terms), II) your own scope (e.g. classpath of the underlying context, etc).

-  At the moment, you don't have to worry about environments at all, behaving as if they weren't there.
-In the future, the situation will change, and we will provide details of how to account for environments when attributing not yet attributed trees.

 ### Error handling